 We haven’t done it for a while, but Fearless Fridays are where readers of this site share their culinary adventures.
 For some, it’s simply the act of preparing a meal in their home instead of hitting the drive-through.
 For others, it’s trying new foods, recipes, or techniques.
 It’s a chance to push against our boundaries and maybe discover new favorites.
 Not every attempt will be successful, but everyone is encouraged to share.
 If you wrote about it on your blog, post a link below.
 If not, just share in the comments.

 How have you been fearless lately?
 Tell us about it.

-Now you know two things about me: 1) I’ve been married a really long time and 2) the idea of boiling a tongue really squicked me out.
-No, I mean really.
+Now you know two things about me: 1) I’ve been married a really long time, and 2) the idea of boiling a tongue really squicked me out.
+No, I mean, really.
 Especially after I found out it involved peeling.
-A meat that you have to peel.
+Meat that you have to peel.

 I had to admit, it was a good argument, but I didn’t completely believe me.

 Still, I was determined to face my fears head-on.
 And?
 I was hoping Heather would let me use it to bring Fearless Fridays back to Home Ec 101 – so I could be all brave and determined kind of in public.